-Featuring filmmakers from Indonesia, Myanmar, the Philippines & Singapore
+Featuring filmmakers from Indonesia, Malaysia, the Philippines & Singapore

 The Objectifs Short Film Incubator is an initiative presented by Objectifs that focuses on developing short film scripts.
 The programme is open to Southeast Asian filmmakers working with moving images, and will provide five selected participants with mentorship and a valuable support network as they work on their scripts.